hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 genomics_data/  other/  raw_fastq/  README.txt  reference_data/
 ```

-Anything with a "/" after it is a directory.
-Things with a "*" after them are programs.
-If there are no decorations after the name, it's a file.
+Anything with a "/" after its name is a directory.
+Things with an asterisk "*" after them are programs.
+If there are no "decorations" after the name, it's a normal text file.

-> All commands are essentially programs that are able to perform specific, commonly-used tasks.

-You can also use the command:
+You can also use the argument `-l` to show the directory contents in a long-listing format that provides a lot more information:

 ```bash
 $ ls -l
 ```

-to see whether items in a directory are files or directories. `ls -l` gives a lot more information too.
 ```
 total 124
 drwxrwsr-x 2 mp298 mp298  78 Sep 30 10:47 genomics_data